vapor/docs/3.0/docs/sqlite/getting-started.md

 SQLite ([vapor/sqlite](https://github.com/vapor/sqlite)) is a wrapper around the `libsqlite` C-library.

-!!! seealso
-    The higher-level, Fluent ORM guide is located at [Fluent &rarr; Getting Started](../fluent/getting-started.md)

-Using just the SQLite package for your project may be a good idea if any of the following are true.
+The higher-level, Fluent ORM guide is located at [Fluent &rarr; Getting Started](../fluent/getting-started.md).
+Using just the SQLite package directly for your project may be a good idea if any of the following are true:

 - You have an existing DB with non-standard structure.
 - You rely heavily on custom or complex SQL queries.
 - You just plain don't like ORMs.

-SQLite core is built on top of DatabaseKit which provides some conveniences like connection pooling and integrations with Vapor's [Services](../getting-started/services.md) architecture.
+SQLite core is built on top of [DatabaseKit](../database-kit/getting-started.md) which provides some conveniences like connection pooling and integrations with Vapor's [Services](../getting-started/services.md) architecture.

 !!! tip
     Even if you do choose to use [Fluent SQLite](../fluent/getting-started.md), all of the features of SQLite core will be available to you.